-C-ROADS is a computer simulation that helps people understand the long-term climate impacts of policy scenarios to reduce greenhouse gas emissions.
+C-ROADS is an award-winning computer simulation that helps people understand the long-term climate impacts of policy scenarios to reduce greenhouse gas emissions.
 It allows for the rapid summation of national greenhouse gas reduction pledges in order to show the long-term impact on our climate.

 - Translates climate mitigation scenarios into emissions, concentrations, temperature, and per-capita emissions outcomes